 The UR Prefix Across the Ancient Near East: Ur, Uruk, Urartu, Aram, Armenia, and the Nodite Name-Memory

-A striking pattern of UR-prefixed place names runs across the ancient Near East: Ur, Uruk, Eridu, Urartu, Armenia, Iran, Iraq, Ararat, Aram.
-The Urantia Book locates the Nodite cultural core in specifically this geographic zone and documents specifically-continuous name-preservation across the post-rebellion Mesopotamian substrate.
-The UR prefix preserves ancient Nodite naming memory carried across the post-rebellion cultural-geographic inheritance.
+A pattern of UR-prefixed place names runs across the ancient Near East: Ur, Uruk, Eridu, Urartu, Armenia, Iran, Iraq, Ararat, Aram.
+The Urantia Book locates the Nodite cultural core in this same geographic zone and documents continuous name-preservation across the post-rebellion Mesopotamian substrate.
+The UR prefix carries Nodite naming memory forward through the long cultural inheritance of the region.

 Ancient Nodite-era naming preserved in Near Eastern toponymy = Ur, Uruk, Urartu, Armenia, Iran, Iraq, Ararat, Aram, Eridu